 Nosocomial pneumonia; Ventilator-associated pneumonia; Health-care associated pneumonia; HCAP

 Hospital-acquired pneumonia is an infection of the lungs that occurs during a hospital stay.
 This type of pneumonia can be very severe.
-Sometimes it can be fatal.
+Sometimes, it can be fatal.

 Pneumonia is a common illness.
 It is caused by many different germs.
 Pneumonia that starts in the hospital tends to be more serious than other lung infections because:

-Pneumonia occurs more often in people who are using a respirator.
-This machine helps them breathe.
+Pneumonia occurs more often in people who are using a respirator, which is a machine that helps them breathe.

-Hospital-acquired pneumonia can also be spread by health care workers, who can pass germs from their hands or clothes from one person to another.
+Hospital-acquired pneumonia can also be spread by health care workers, who can pass germs from their hands, clothes, or instruments from one person to another.
 This is why hand-washing, wearing gowns, and using other safety measures is so important in the hospital.

 People can be more likely to get pneumonia while in the hospital if they:

-In an elderly person, the first sign of hospital-acquired pneumonia may be mental changes or confusion
+In older adults, the first sign of hospital-acquired pneumonia may be mental changes or confusion.